ccollicutt/swiftacular/README.md

 * Sparse files to back Swift disks
 * Tests for uploading files into Swift
 * Use of [gauntlt](http://gauntlt.org/) attacks to verify installation
-* Supports both Ubuntu Precise 12.04, Trusty 14.04 and CentOS 6.5
+* Supports Ubuntu Precise 12.04, Trusty 14.04 and CentOS 6.5

 ## Requirements

 * Vagrant and Virtualbox
- * For Ubuntu I am using the official Vagrant Precise64 image
+ * For Ubuntu I am using the official Vagrant Precise64 images
  * For CentOS 6 I am using the [Vagrant box](http://puppet-vagrant-boxes.puppetlabs.com/centos-65-x64-virtualbox-nocm.box) provided by Puppet Labs
 * Enough resources on your computer to run seven vms